jyn514/flower/README.md

 - choose your own libraries. instead of "macros" and "shortcodes", `flower` gives you real functions, which can be in either clojure or a language of your choosing -- [TODO](https://codeberg.org/jyn514/flower/issues/31)
 - render individual files at a time. this allows you to wrap `flower` in an external build system and reuse its caching.

+## testimonials

+folks the reviews for my new ssg are in

+> I hate that this is exciting to me.
+This makes me want to write software.
+—burned out professional programmer

+> you have made a tool i might actually use.
+—girl who rolls her own crypto

+> flower looks so tasty. nom.
+—catgirl

 ## template language overview
 This is just a quick tour of the language.
 For more info, see [the language intro](docs/pages/language.md).